antononcube/Raku-Lingua-NumericWordForms/README.md

    - [ ] Bulgarian
    - [ ] Russian
    - [ ] General algorithm

+4. [ ] Documentation of the general programming approach.

+   - [ ] What are the main challenges?
+   - [ ] How the chosen software architecture decisions address them?
+   - [ ] Concrete implementations walk-through.
+   - [ ] How to implement / include a new language?
+   - [ ] How the random numbers test files were made?
+   - [ ] Profiling, limitations, alternatives.

-4. [ ] Full, consistent Persian numbers parsing.
+5. [ ] Full, consistent Persian numbers parsing.
    - Currently, Persian number parsing works only for numbers less than 101.

-5. [X] General strategy for parsing and interpretation of numeric word forms of East Asia languages
+6. [X] General strategy for parsing and interpretation of numeric word forms of East Asia languages
    - Those languages use groupings based on 10^4 instead of 10^3.
    - [X] Implementation for Japanese.

-6. [ ] Implement parsing of ordinal numeric word forms
+7. [ ] Implement parsing of ordinal numeric word forms

-7. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"
+8. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"

-8. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"
+9. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"

-9. [X] Translation function (from one language to another)
+10. [X] Translation function (from one language to another)

-10. [ ] Documentation of general programming approach.

 ------